hustler-z/hustler/docs/panic.rst

 ----------------------------------------------------------------------------------------------------

 Panic has been solved.
-It might be the problem that compliation issues or configuration issues with rootfs images, where might corrupt the executable.
+It might be the problem that compilation issues or configuration issues with rootfs images, where might corrupt the executable.

 Currently use busybox-1.36.1 made rootfs.ext4: